serd223/bookkeeper/README.md

 # bookkeeper
-`bookkeeper` is a C code generation tool that generates boilerplate serialization/deserialization code for your user defined structures.
+`bookkeeper` is a single source file C code generation tool that generates boilerplate serialization/deserialization code for your user defined structures.

 `bookkeeper` is heavily inspired by the Rust [`serde`](https://serde.rs/) crate and [this Tsoding stream](https://youtu.be/hnM6aSpWJ8c?si=7WqJW0dy8oaJtdmm).